Lightweight Latent Reasoning for Narrative Tasks: Related Work

 Soft Thinking \citep{zhang_soft_2025} and Mixture of Inputs \citep{zhuang_text_2025} are both examples of training-free strategies.
 The former uses a probability weighted mixture of the top-k token embeddings as the next input and adds an entropy-based stopping mechanism to switch back to discrete sampling.
 The latter similarly uses a mixture of embeddings, but the weights are determined via a Bayesian estimation method where the sampled token is treated as an observation.
 Although these methods are lightweight to implement, they typically only improve performance when the model's initial capabilities on the task are high.
 Both methods apply 27B+ models on datasets like AIME, GSM8K \citep{cobbe_training_2021}, GPQA Diamond \citep{rein_gpqa_2024} and LiveCodeBench \citep{jain_livecodebench_2024}, where pre-existing Chain-of-Thought performance is over 80\%.

 One influential training-based method is COCONUT \citep{hao_training_2025}, which uses an LLM's final hidden state as the next input embedding and proposes a training curriculum that iteratively replaces more reasoning steps with these hidden states.
 Training the entire model to predict the remaining reasoning steps and final answer encourages it to store latent reasoning representations in this final hidden state.
 COCONUT is built on GPT-2 and trained to perform math and synthetic logical reasoning tasks on large datasets like GSM8K-Aug \citep{deng_explicit_2024}.
 CoLaR \citep{tan_think_2025} proposes adding a latent head to the LLM that predicts token embeddings to replace reasoning steps, supervised by the token embeddings of the replaced steps.
-After fine-tuning on a large reasoning database (GSM8K-Aug), CoLaR performs RL directly over its latent tokens.
-Similar to COCONUT, at test-time CoLaR produce a series of latent tokens followed by standard discrete sampling and an answer.
+After fine-tuning on a large reasoning database, CoLaR performs RL directly over its latent tokens.
+Similar to COCONUT, at test-time CoLaR produces a series of latent tokens followed by standard discrete sampling and an answer.
 CoLaR is scaled up to larger models (Llama 3.2 1-8B Instruct) and is also trained with GSM8K-Aug for math benchmarks.

-Other approaches include CoT2 \citep{gozeten_continuous_2025}, which learns to produce token mixtures similar to training-free methods, applied to GPT-2 for logical reasoning tasks; CODI \citep{shen_codi_2025} uses a teacher-student distillation framework to improve performance on GSM8k (for GPT-2 and Llama 3.1 1B models), and Token Assorted \citep{su_token_2025} which learns new token embeddings via a VQ-VAE, also training Llama 3.1 8B for math and logical reasoning tasks.
+Other approaches include CoT2~\citep{gozeten_continuous_2025}, which trains \mbox{GPT-2} to produce token mixtures for logical reasoning, similar to training-free methods; CODI~\citep{shen_codi_2025}, which applies teacher-student distillation to improve performance on GSM8k with GPT-2 and Llama~3.1~1B; and Token Assorted~\citep{su_token_2025}, which learns new token embeddings via a VQ-VAE for math and logical reasoning with Llama~3.1~8B.
+During inference, these new, fixed token embeddings can be used as standard entries in the model's vocabulary.

+Our LiteReason approach takes inspiration from these previous trained latent-reasoning methods; we predict continuous latent tokens with a latent-head similar to CoLaR, and support interleaved latent reasoning like Token Assorted.
+However, LiteReason differs in a few ways:

+Firstly, we do not rely on a large dataset of reasoning traces like GSM8k-Aug (as such datasets do not exist for our tasks), instead exclusively using traces generated from the model itself.

+Secondly, unlike CoLaR and Token Assorted where the placement of latent reasoning is fixed during training, we allow the model to learn when and how to best interleave latent and discrete reasoning during RL training.
+This form of RL-training still operates in the discrete token space, allowing it to be easily combined with other reward-shaping methods.